The Inflection Point for Remote Patient Monitoring with Wearables

 In general, we’ve seen two primary use cases emerge for biometric wearables in remote patient monitoring:

-• Acute monitoring – This use case is primarily in the context of spot checks like a telemedicine appointment where a medical provider needs inputs of current vital signs and health metrics in order to make an assessment or diagnosis.
+- Acute monitoring – This use case is primarily in the context of spot checks like a telemedicine appointment where a medical provider needs inputs of current vital signs and health metrics in order to make an assessment or diagnosis.
 In these scenarios, the wearable devices are focused on point-in-time biometric data, essentially replacing the vital sign checks that are typically done in a doctor’s office – core body temperature, blood pressure, heart rate, blood oxygenation (SpO2), and respiration rate.

-• Continuous monitoring – This use case is primarily centered around biometric monitoring, tracking biometrics and signals in the background, establishing a baseline, and then providing care when there is a deviation from the baseline.
+- Continuous monitoring – This use case is primarily centered around biometric monitoring, tracking biometrics and signals in the background, establishing a baseline, and then providing care when there is a deviation from the baseline.
 Often used in tracking pre-cursors and/or symptoms associated with metabolic disease – heart disease, stroke, and type-2 diabetes.
 Wearables in this context are primarily used for tracking heart rate trends, energy expenditure, respiration rate, and body temperature.
 The goal with continuous monitoring is first as an “early warning system” for known issues, and second, providing longitudinal and contextual data that will enable predictive analytics to flag issues before known issues occur.

 It’s important to note that the COVID-19 pandemic is highlighting what can be done with existing sensor technology.
 Wearables measuring heart rate, heart rate variability, respiration rate, and SpO2 have been around for many years, decades in some cases.
 More recently clinical studies are beginning to show efficacy.
 In 2018 wearables were shown to provide an “early warning system” for acute infection and illness related to influenza based only on changes in resting heart rate and activity levels.
 The report concluded, “This information could be vital to enact timely outbreak response measures to prevent further transmission of influenza cases during outbreaks.”

-“Only scratching the surface”biometrics at the ear
+“Only scratching the surface”

 Telemedicine and wearables are only scratching the surface of what’s possible today.
 For example, hypertension is not talked about as much in the context of COVID-19, but perhaps it should be.
 COVID-19 has shown much higher levels of mortality associated with comorbidities, particularly blood pressure (In Italy, 75% of COVID-19 fatalities had high BP).In addition, a recent study of New York COVID-19 patients found of the 5,700 people hospitalized due to COVID-19, 57% had high BP.
 BP can now be monitored in hearables using Valencell technology.